EttusResearch/uhd/host/docs/general.rst

 ::

     //tuning to a desired center frequency
-    usrp->set_rx_freq(my_frequency_in_hz);
+    usrp->set_rx_freq(target_frequency_in_hz);

     --OR--

     //advanced tuning with tune_request_t
-    uhd::tune_request_t tune_req(my_frequency_in_hz, desired_lo_offset);
+    uhd::tune_request_t tune_req(target_frequency_in_hz, desired_lo_offset);
     //fill in any additional/optional tune request fields... usrp->set_rx_freq(tune_req);

+More information can be fonud in *tune_request.hpp*.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 RF front-end settling time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 After tuning, the RF front-end will need time to settle into a usable state.
 Typically, this means that the local oscillators must be given time to lock before streaming begins.
 Lock time is not consistent; it varies depending upon the device and requested settings.
 After tuning and before streaming, the user should wait for the "lo_locked" sensor to become true, or sleep for a conservative amount of time (perhaps a second).

 Pseudo-code for dealing with settling time after tuning on receive:
 ::